Clinical-Genomics/cg/CONTRIBUTING.md

 ## Branch Model

-CG is using github flow branching model as described in our [development manual][development-branch-model].
+CG is using github flow branching model as described in our [development manual](https://atlas.scilifelab.se/infrastructure/development/development_flow/).

 ## How Can I Contribute?